equinor/omnia-tutorial/README.rst

 ------------
 To contribute to this tutorial please submit a pull request (currently master is open for direct commits).

-Presentations are generate automatically using an azure devops build pipeline
+Presentations are generated automatically using an azure devops build pipeline